Sat-DQBF/2DQR-using-ABC/README.md

 # 2DQR ABC

-This is an implementation of 2DQR with ABC as the PDR solver
+This is an implementation of 2DQR with ABC as the PDR solver as reported in the paper:

+2-DQBF Solving and Certification via Property-Directed Reachability Analysis\
+Long-Hin Fung, Che Cheng, Yu-Wei Fan, Tony Tan, Jie-Hong Roland Jiang\
+Proceedings of FMCAD 2024 (best paper award)\
+Invited and submitted to Formal Methods in System Designs

+The experimental results reported in the journal paper use this implementation.

 ## Building this project
 - Install [`vcpkg`](https://github.com/microsoft/vcpkg)